SilviadelPiano/University-Projects/README.md

 drug Tanespimycin has been in clinical trials but no results have been published and that the drug Trametinib is involved in two ongoing clinical trials for the disease of stomach neoplasm.*

 The complete report is this: [BNM report](https://github.com/SilviadelPiano/University-Projects/blob/main/BMN_proj_group_10.pdf).
 It was written using the Google Docs template provided by the professors.

+In the corresponding .zip folder it's possible to find the code and other material used.

 #### **Process Management and Mining**